 Size (cm ht x w): 6.1 x 9.5 (print)

-State: On corner sheet as from the printers press showing cutting line to the top and part of the registration holes to the left hand border with full pocket book lettering
+State: On corner sheet as taken from the printers press showing part of the registration holes to the left hand border with full pocket book lettering